 Lastly, AI can play a role in underwriting loan products.
 It can potentially analyze borrower information much faster and reduce error.
 Plus, it can help remove human bias from the equation for a more inclusive lending process.

 However, advisors and wealth managers could use AI and machine learning to make better investing decisions.
-The AI could quickly analyze large sets of data fast, helping you create projections based on various market scenarios and estimate potential returns.
+With the advancement in fintech trends, AI technology can now rapidly analyze extensive datasets, enabling you to generate predictions based on diverse market scenarios and estimate prospective returns.

 Similarly, you can use AI to automatically rebalance client portfolios.
 This reduces potential errors and saves time.